umlouco/video-conference-zoom/docs/docs/woocommerce.md

 * `order`: Show list in `ASC` or `DESC` format
 * `upcoming_only`: Show only upcoming meetings based on start time or show all list.
 Change to "yes" for upcoming only

+### Reminder E-mails ###

+Meeting email reminders can be configured from Zoom > WooCommerce > Email tab.
+You can either choose to send emails 24 hours before the meeting or 3 hours before.<br />
+#### Meeting Reminder Worklow: ####
+* Meeting reminder email uses your WordPress configuration to send e-mails.
+Please make sure the mail sent out by your site is not going into spam.<br />
+* Meeting reminder are dependent on cron job - the cron event name is "vczapi_meeting_events_cron" and it is run hourly.
+So please make sure cron jobs are running properly on your system.
+It is recommended that you switch to a true cron job https://www.siteground.com/tutorials/wordpress/real-cron-job/ to make sure your e-mails are being sent properly.<br />
+* User will not be sent an e-mail if they have purchased the meeting after the initial notification time has passed.
+   So example if meeting time is less than 24 hours away - and new user has purchased the meeting the will not get 24 hour neeting alert.
+They will only get (if configured) - 3 hours away reminder email.

+### Deep dive video for Reminder E-mails ###
+ <iframe width="560" height="315" src="https://www.youtube.com/embed/Qb8OoT1eb2U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>